HTTP-APIs/hydra-ecosystem-statute/DRAFT.md

 * (b) Advance and disseminate knowledge about HTTP protocol and REST paradigm
 * (c) Represent and communicate the will of the Hydra Community Group to the public
 * (d) Promote the ethical values embodied by World Wide Web Consortium
-* (e) Hold and administer the copyright for the specification, official tools and documentation.
+* (e) Hold and administer the copyright for the tools and documentation developed.

 ## 3 Means to Meet the Objectives
 1. To meet its objectives the organization will especially